All-Night Vigil (Rachmaninoff): Recordings

-The first recording of the Vigil was made by Alexander Sveshnikov with the State Academic Russian Choir of the USSR for the Soviet Melodiya label in 1965 – exactly half a century after the work's first performance.
+The first recording of the Vigil was made by Aleksandr Sveshnikov with the State Academic Russian Choir of the USSR for the Soviet Melodiya label in 1965 – exactly half a century after the work's first performance.
 Because of Soviet anti-religious policies, this record was never available for sale within the USSR, but was only made for the export market and private study.
 This recording still has a legendary reputation, in part because of its extremely strong low basses, but also because of the solos by Klara Korkan and Konstantin Ognevoi.
 The recording was first released in the United States in 1973 on the Melodiya-Angel label.
 The March 1974 edition of Stereo Review noted that Angel's general manager Robert E. Myers had "tracked down the recording" and "had to prevail rather heavily on the Soviet powers that be to make it part of their trade agreement with Angel".

 In popular culture

 The Russian feminist protest punk rock group Pussy Riot used the sixth movement as the basis for its protest song "Mother of God, Chase Putin Away".

+"Khvalitye Imya Gospodnye" appears in the film My Best Friend's Wedding.